taftera/shopify/testimonials/testimonials w image/README.md

 Notes
 ------
-If by any chance you cant see the mobile image displayed, double check the "Enable Mobile Banner" it has been a few times I've re-check my code for this simple thing.
+If by any chance you cant see the image displayed, double check the "Enable Image Testimonials".

 Project - [Design Supply CO](https://designsupply-co.myshopify.com)